hu2prod/gram2/README.md

 * `parse_text_list` not exists anymore.
 Use `go`.
 No ugly "simple tokenizer" incorporated
 * deep pass `value` is not working anymore.
 Use `value_view` or `node.value or node.value_view`.
 * all possible hask_keys should be present in gram rules.
+* BUG/FEATURE.
+You must match not only value but also hash_key, because no base.